 It is advisable to purchase and install new gasket sets.
 These are inexpensive and they come with gaskets, new rubber O-rings and washers.
 If you are restoring an older carburetor also consider a jet metering kit that replaces the needle jet and the needle and a VITON tipped float needle.
 Later style tickler conversion parts are also available as a kit.

 The number one cause for poor starting, erratic idle and poor low speed running is the pilot gas jets are likely to be clogged.

-The pilot (or the slow-speed, idle) circuit has two parts:
+The pilot (or the slow-speed, idle) circuit has three parts:

-- an air passage that is adjustable by the screw on the side
+1. an air passage that is adjustable by the AIR SCREW on the side (coloured in Blue)

-- an internal gas passage with the fixed pilot jet.
-This jet is a small brass bushing with a tiny 0.016" (16 thou) orifice that is a press fit opposite the air adjusting screw.
-Gas is brought up from the the float bowl and travels toward the front and is metered before it mixes with the air in the pilot mixing chamber.
+2. an internal gas passage with the FIXED pilot jet.
+This jet is a small brass bushing with a tiny 0.016" (16 thou) orifice that is a press fit in the passage opposite the air adjusting screw.
+Gas is brought up from the float bowl at the back and travels toward the front (coloured in Red).
+When it reaches the pilot jet it is metered by the jet orifice before it mixes with the air in the pilot mixing chamber.